MicrosoftDocs/memdocs/sccm/apps/get-started/deploying-app-v-virtual-applications.md

 ### Log files
 Configuration Manager records information about virtual application deployments in log files.
 For information about the log files that virtual applications and Configuration Manager application management use, see [Log files](../../core/plan-design/hierarchy/log-files.md).

-For Windows Vista, Windows 7, and Windows 8, you can find logs for the App-V client in C:\ProgramData\Microsoft\Application Virtualization Client.
+For Windows 8.1, find logs for the App-V client in C:\ProgramData\Microsoft\Application Virtualization Client.